 - We accept participants from a broad range of educational backgrounds and experiences.

 - Our program is tuition-free and we provide stipends and reimbursements to ensure equal access to the program.

 - Our education model centres curiosity-driven exploration and collaborative learning instead of competition and grades.

 From mentorship and financial support to our educational ethos, this program is unmatched in its ambition to drive the culture of technology towards inclusion and representation.

-We can guarantee that the Lab will run virtually in 2022, however in-person programming opportunities will be decided on a region-specific basis by March 2022 in consideration of the rapidly changing circumstances of COVID-19.
 All selected participants will be given further details to allow for advanced planning.
 Regardless of the format, the Lab will continue to ensure the program’s accessibility for all participants.

 Like different classes for the same course, each regional program of the AI4Good Lab offers participants the same value of education and opportunities for career advancement.

 In 2023, the regional programs will overlap virtually for the foundational components of the program which includes lectures, speakers, and some networking events.

 The distinct identities of each program arise from the different people involved; each program is run by a different team, has its own distinct cohort of participants and TAs, and has some differences in the regionally hosted events.
 The Montreal program is run by the AI4Good Lab headquarters, the Edmonton program is run in collaboration with Amii, and the Toronto program is run in collaboration with Toronto Metropolitan University.